Valkyria Chronicles: Manga

 Four manga adaptations have been published based on the first game.
 The first is Valkyria Chronicles: Wish Your Smile, serialized by Enterbrain's Comic B's Log magazine and centering on two characters made for the manga: Mintz, an orphan and engineer, and Julius Klose, a sniper, with both of them in the Gallian army's militia force.
 It was illustrated by Kyusei Tokito, and was serialized from November 12, 2008 to January 22, 2010 with two compilation volumes released on May 1, 2009 and March 1, 2010.

-The second manga, titled Valkyria Chronicles: Gallian Chronicles, was illustrated by En Kito.
+The second manga, titled the same as the game, was illustrated by En Kito.
 Similar to the anime, it is a loose adaptation of the original video game, with some story details diverging from the source material.
 It was serialized by Kadokawa Shoten from November 26, 2008 to March 26, 2010 in Comp Ace magazine and later compiled in four volumes.

 The third manga is Valkyria Chronicles: Anthology Comic, published by the Bros Comics EX comic label on December 28, 2009 in one volume.

 The fourth manga is Valkyria Chronicles: 4-koma Anthology, published by the Bros Comics EX comic label on March 10, 2010 in one volume.